oracle-livelabs/database/sharding/raft23ai/topology/topology.md

 </copy>
 ```

-Run the workload using the below command
+Run the workload using the below command in a terminal window that is switched to **appclient** container.

 ```
 <copy>